grussorusso/grussorusso.github.io/content/_index.md

   IEEE PerCom 2025.
 [More info](https://starless.iit.cnr.it/)

-- *May 2024* &raquo; I am serving as guest editor for the **special issue of ACM TAAS** on *Artificial Intelligence for Adaptive and Autonomous Cloud/Edge Computing Systems* (deadline: October 2024; CFP soon online
+- *May 2024* &raquo; I am serving as guest editor for the **special issue of ACM TAAS** on *Artificial Intelligence for Adaptive and Autonomous Cloud/Edge Computing Systems* (deadline: November 5, 2024; CFP online
 [here](https://dl.acm.org/journal/taas/calls-for-papers))

 - *Apr 2024* &raquo; I am organizing the *2nd Int'l Workshop on Artificial